 What Are Silk Sheets?

-Silk is an incredibly strong and smooth fiber, created by an insect called the silkworm.
-Silkworms spin a single silk thread to make their cocoons.
-When they are finished, silkworm harvesters dissolve the cocoon, which is then processed and turned into commercial silk thread.
+Silk is an incredibly strong and smooth fiber created by an insect called the silkworm.
+Silkworms spin a single thread to make their cocoons.
+When finished, silkworm harvesters dissolve the cocoon, which is then processed and turned into commercial silk thread.

-The sheets woven from silk thread are the softest and most luxurious bedding product on the market.
+The fabrics woven from silk thread are the softest and most luxurious bedding products on the market.
 Real silk sheets will be soft and touchable, not slippery.

 What Are Bamboo Sheets?